shopware5/devdocs/source/blog/_posts/2015-02-11-understanding-the-shopware-http-cache.md

 The reverse proxy sits between user and web application and will take care of any request to the web application.
 If a user requests a page that has been requested before, chances are, that the reverse proxy just can hand out the same result as before - so the web application will not even been asked.

 So a reverse proxy is basically a thin layer between user and web application that will try to avoid load on the web application by caching the results.
-Whenever the the web application generates a response for a request, the reverse proxy will save the request and the response to a `cache storage`.
+Whenever the web application generates a response for a request, the reverse proxy will save the request and the response to a `cache storage`.
 Next time the same requests comes in, the response will most probably be the same.

 ## How does it work?